imsouveek/nuxt-bnb/server/payment/README.md

 ## Authentication

 - Currently, uses key based authentication for service to service.
-Get and List services for bookings are not authenticated, but this service is expected to be standalone and appropriately secured through infrastructure to protect against unauthorized access and DDoS attacks
+This service is expected to be standalone and appropriately secured through infrastructure to protect against unauthorized access and DDoS attacks

 ---